-- Ingo Helbig, MD, Assistant Professor Neurology, University of Pennsylvania for Delineating Subgroups and Outcomes in Neurodevelopmental Disorders through Computational Phenotypes
+- Ingo Helbig, MD, Assistant Professor Neurology, University of Pennsylvania for "Delineating Subgroups and Outcomes in Neurodevelopmental Disorders through Computational Phenotypes."

-Lindsay A. Schwarz, Ph.D., Assistant Member Developmental Neurobiology, St. Jude Children's Research Hospital for Regulating Tumor Growth in the Brainstem Microenvironment of Diffuse Intrinsic Pontine Glioma
+Lindsay A. Schwarz, Ph.D., Assistant Member Developmental Neurobiology, St. Jude Children's Research Hospital for "Regulating Tumor Growth in the Brainstem Microenvironment of Diffuse Intrinsic Pontine Glioma."

-Lucas R. Smith, Ph.D., Assistant Professor Neurobiology, Physiology and Behavior, University of California, Davis for Mechanisms of Contracture in Cerebral Palsy: Tissue Architecture and Stem Cell Mechanobiology
+Lucas R. Smith, Ph.D., Assistant Professor Neurobiology, Physiology and Behavior, University of California, Davis for "Mechanisms of Contracture in Cerebral Palsy: Tissue Architecture and Stem Cell Mechanobiology ."

-- Molly K. McVoy, MD, Assistant Professor Psychiatry, Case Western Reserve University for Illness Severity and Treatment Effects on Resting State Neural Connectivity in Adolescent Depression
+- Molly K. McVoy, MD, Assistant Professor Psychiatry, Case Western Reserve University for "Adolescent Depression: Illness Severity and Treatment Effects in Digitally Acquired Brain Electrical Activity."

-- Neeraj K. Surana, M.D., Ph.D., Assistant Professor Pediatrics, Duke University for Developing Bacteria-Derived Therapies to Cure Inflammatory Bowel Disease
+- Neeraj K. Surana, MD, Ph.D., Assistant Professor Pediatrics, Duke University for "Developing Bacteria-Derived Therapies to Cure Inflammatory Bowel Disease."

-- Peter E. Zage, MD, Ph.D., Associate Professor-in-Residence Pediatrics, University California, San Diego for Targeting Expression of an Enzyme Essential for Prevention of Neuroblastoma Growth and Metastasis
+- Peter E. Zage, MD, Ph.D., Associate Professor-in-Residence Pediatrics, University California, San Diego for "Targeting Expression of an Enzyme Essential for Prevention of Neuroblastoma Growth and Metastasis ."

-- Robert C. Orchard, Ph.D.,, Assistant Professor Immunology, University of Texas Southwestern Medical Center for Defining How an Emerging Polio-like Virus Causes Neurological Complications
+- Robert C. Orchard, Ph.D., Assistant Professor Immunology, University of Texas Southwestern Medical Center for "Defining How an Emerging Polio-like Virus Causes Neurological Complications."

-- Soojung Claire Hur, Ph.D., Assistant Professor Mechanical Engineering, Johns Hopkins University for a Microfluidic Platform to Isolate and Load Exosomes with Therapeutic Molecules
+- Soojung Claire Hur, Ph.D., Assistant Professor Mechanical Engineering, Johns Hopkins University for a "Microfluidic Platform to Isolate and Load Exosomes with Therapeutic Molecules."